 1996 - Robbie Fowler made his senior England debut at Wembley as a substitute in a 1-0 friendly defeat of Bulgaria.
 Steve McManaman also played, while Paul Ince won his first cap as an Internazionale player, following his move from Old Trafford.
 Mark Kennedy, Jason McAteer, ex-reds John Aldridge and Steve Staunton, and future reds Markus Babbel, Gary McAllister and Christian Ziege all also featured in international friendlies on the same day.

 2015 - Raheem Sterling netted his first England goal as Roy Hodgson’s side thumped Lithuania 4-0 at Wembley.
 Jordan Henderson and future red Nathaniel Clyne both also featured.
-Xherdan Shaqiri won his first cap as an Internazionale player as Switzerland beat Estonia 3-0 in Lucerne.
-Meanwhile, future red Danny Ings played for England Under-21’s as they beat the Czech Republic n a friendly in Prague.
+Xherdan Shaqiri won his first cap as an Internazionale player as Switzerland beat Estonia 3-0 in Lucerne as future red Ragnar Klavan reached a century of caps.
+Meanwhile, future red Danny Ings played for England Under-21’s as they beat the Czech Republic in a friendly in Prague.

-2009 – Tom Ince and future reds James Milner and Jonjo Shelvey both featured as England Under-17’s beat Serbia 2-1 in a European Championships qualifier in Hungary.
-Also in international action that day were David N’Gog and future reds Joe Allen and Dejan Lovren.
+2009 – Tom Ince and future red Jonjo Shelvey both featured as England Under-17’s beat Serbia 2-1 in a European Championships qualifier in Hungary.
+Also in international action that day were David N’Gog and future reds Joe Allen, Dejan Lovren and James Milner.

 Mixed fortunes against the Clarets